FRSH Investors Have Opportunit - GuruFocus.com

 PR Newswire

 LOS ANGELES, Dec.
-8, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Freshworks Inc. ("Freshworks" or the "Company") (NASDAQ: FRSH).
+15, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities class action lawsuit against Freshworks Inc. ("Freshworks" or the "Company") (NASDAQ: FRSH).

 The complaint filed alleges that, throughout the Class Period, Defendants failed to disclose to investors that: (1) Freshworks' net dollar retention rate had plateaued while its revenue growth rate and billings were decelerating, and (2) as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.